CraftAcademyLabs/ca_course/week7/cooper_client_react/11_client_user_authentication.md

 If you run the test now, all of them will fail.
 The app complains about how `authenticate` in the `App` component is not defined.

-Like we did with the `CooperCalculator`, we will extract the login function to a separate module.
+Like we did with the `cooperCalculator`, we will extract the login function to a separate module.
 That is what we are trying to call on with `authenticate` in the `onLogin` function.

 We will make a call to our backend API over the network and will need to add a library to be able to perform that call.
 The library we will use is [Axios](https://github.com/axios/axios).
 You install it like this: